Editor’s note: Atlanta historian Clifford M. Kuhn, quoted in this article, passed away in November, 2015.

 She still gets angry remembering those times: When one of her father’s paintings was chosen for the Piedmont Park Arts Festival, but her family could not view it in the segregated park; when her family could not sit up front at a Theater Under the Stars production at Chastain Park; when, traveling in south Georgia, she was directed to a ratty, rancid restroom for “colored” people.

-“It was totally nuts,” said Scott, who is now publisher of Atlanta Daily World.
-“It didn’t make sense to a little kid.”
+“It was totally nuts,” said Scott, “It didn’t make sense to a little kid.”

 Atlanta was changing in 1963 — too slow for some, too fast for others.
 The city had recently elected a progressive (for that time) mayor in Ivan Allen Jr., who defeated staunch segregationist Lester Maddox.
 Atlanta schools were slowly desegregating, allowing a few black students to attend white high schools.